Tropical Pineapple Nectarine Salsa with Essential Oils | Simply Sentient

-Essential oils can be incredibly useful in cooking by adding concentrated flavors derived from the natural oils of plants.
-When processed correctly, these food-grade oils are safe to use.
-Many oils are extracted from flowers, herbs, barks, roots, leaves, and seeds.
-For example, vanilla and almond extracts are popular choices.
+Cooking with essential oils opens a whole new frontier in the kitchen, offering concentrated flavors derived from the natural oils of plants.
+When processed correctly, these food-grade oils are safe to use and provide therapeutic benefits that go beyond simple flavoring.
+Many oils are extracted from flowers, herbs, bark, roots, leaves, and seeds—each carrying the vital essence of the plant itself.

+Essential oils can be applied topically for massages and rubs, used aromatically in diffusers, or incorporated internally in juices, smoothies, cocktails, savory dishes, and salads.
 Today, a wide range of essential oils is available online, in health shops, and pharmacies.
 You'll find therapeutic options like peppermint, oregano, lavender, and clary sage.
-Exploring further reveals the vast potential of essential oils—not just for spas or bathtubs, but also in the kitchen, bedroom, and beyond.
-Oils such as wild orange, lemon, basil, rosemary, cinnamon, and clove offer exciting culinary possibilities.
+Exploring further reveals the vast potential of essential oils—not just for spas or bathtubs, but also in the kitchen where they can transform our conscious eating experience.

 Before We Begin: Not all essential oils are suitable for consumption.
 Always ensure that the oil is food grade before using it in recipes.
+Start with just one drop, as these oils are highly concentrated—a little goes a long way in creating transformative flavors.

 Common Essential Oils for Cooking: